This personal opinion piece was first published on 10 February 2018.

 UPDATE (as of 13 February 2018): Lady Bird will be released theatrically in M18 (Nudity & Sexual Scene) – Passed Clean

-We should hold the studios in question more accountable.
+We should hold the studios and distributors in question more accountable.

 On another note, there had been cases of AC that might have seemed like CC, to list a few:

 - Martin Scorsese’s “The Wolf of Wall Street” (2013) – rated R21 with cuts (released as R21 with cuts)

 - Nicolas Winding Refn’s “The Neon Demon” (2016) – rated R21 with cuts (released as M18 with cuts)